 EGI.eu is now a funded partner in the BioVEL, eFISCAL, ENVRI, FedSM, HelixNebula, ERFlow and Digital Cultural Heritage (DCH-RP) projects.
 BioVEL connects the IT and biodiversity research fields, exploring areas such as developing workflow technology and data processing for the research laboratory. eFISCAL aims to analyse the costs and cost structures of HTC and HPC e-Infrastructures.
 ENVRI aims to develop common e-science components and services for the environmental sciences Research Infrastructures.
 FedSM follows on from the gSLM project which aims to improve Service Level Management in the grid domain.
 HelixNebula is bringing together CERN, ESA and EMBL and commercial cloud providers to provide a science cloud in the areas of physics, space science and health sciences.
 ERFlow provides support to the SHIWA workflow project.
 DCH-RP is working to gather e-Infrastructure requirements for the cultural and humanities area.
 The EGI.eu involvement includes small amounts of funded marketing and communication effort in eFISCAL, ENVRI and HelixNebula.
 Through its involvement in these projects, EGI will be able to open up communications channels to a wide range of potential new users of the infrastructure, for example in the areas of environmental sciences, humanities and cloud computing.
 The collaborating partners in ENVRI for example have 10,000 users across various environmental disciplines.
 Potential collaborations with these partners include materials featuring case studies in particular areas, such as the earth sciences brochure produced for the EGU General Assembly in Vienna in April 2012, and the health science brochure planned for the HealthGrid conference in May 2012.
 Additional videos in the ‘Stories from the Grid’ series can also be targeted to participants in these projects, for example.

 EGI.eu also coordinates the e-ScienceTalk project, which aims to communicate the results of e-Infrastructures, such as EGI, to the general public, policy makers, scientists and students through blogs, weekly publications, briefings, social media, websites and a 3D virtual world.
 Subscribers to e-ScienceTalk’s weekly publication, International Science Grid This Week have grown to 8000 worldwide, with 3000 followers on social media.
 Videos filmed at events such as the EGI Community and Technical Forums for the GridCast blog have been viewed nearly 100,000 times in YouTube in total.
 During the first two years of EGI-InSPIRE, the collaboration with e-ScienceTalk has been particularly productive, including 321 mentions in iSGTW and 52 feature articles on work related to EGI.
+Some of these items published in iSGTW have been picked up by the general media, such as Symmetry, Discover News and Wired and communicated to their readership through articles or Twitter.
+(The Twitter accounts which follow iSGTW have a combined following themselves of 1.6 million people).
 EGI.eu is included in the worldwide map of important grid sites, GridGuide and e-ScienceTalk have been media partners for all four EGI events, coordinating GridCast blogs featuring up to 10 bloggers reporting from each event, together with active social media channels.
 EGI’s collaboration with e-ScienceTalk will continue during the third year of the project, focusing around the EGI Technical Forum in Prague in September 2012, and the EGI Community Forum in Manchester in April 2013.
 E-ScienceTalk will continue to act as media sponsors and coordinate social media activity and blogging activities reaching out to the wider science community and general public.

 EGI also holds regular meetings with its communications ‘industry’ peers in the e-Infrastructure arena ie e-Infrastructures Reflection Group, TERENA, OGF and DANTE to collaborate on materials for websites and newsletters, events announcements and to benchmark our social media activities.